-- Be a high school junior or senior and meet TMU admission requirements - Have a 3.0 overall GPA or higher - Be on the "college prep" or "college prep with distinction" diploma track - Earn an 88 or higher in the previous year's subject area course - Fulfill all PACS prerequisite requirements or pre-course work assignments
+- Be a high school junior or senior and meet the partnering college's admission requirements - Have a 3.0 overall GPA or higher - Be on the "college prep" or "college prep with distinction" diploma track - Earn an 88 or higher in the previous year's subject area course - Fulfill all PACS prerequisite requirements or pre-course work assignments - Meet all prerequisites required by the partnering college - Ensure they do not exceed the maximum number of hours allowed by the Georgia Student Finance Committee.

 The academic and curricular standards for these courses are governed by the authorizing college or university.
-In most cases these courses are offered through the State of Georgia's MOWR Program and thus are also regulated by state laws.
+In most cases these courses are offered through the State of Georgia's Dual Enrollment Program and thus are also regulated by state laws.

-Passing grades earned in Dual Enrollment courses at PACS will be awarded 10 extra numeric points and 1 extra quality point for GPA at the semester for determination of in-house honors and awards (Effective: 2014-2015 school year) This includes on-line courses approved by Prince Avenue.
+For Dual Enrollment classes, 10 numerical points (1.0 additional quality point) are added to the passing semester grades for determination of awards and honors.
+This includes on-line courses approved by Prince Avenue.